 Introduction to Identifying Gambling Goals

 A player’s style of gambling is based on their gambling goals.
-To meet any goal, we need to understand what that goal is.
-Too many slots gamblers I’ve spoken with don’t know the reason why they are gambling because they haven’t gone through the process of identifying gambling goals.
-And, frankly, they don’t look like they’re doing well.
+To meet any goal, we first need to understand what it is.
+Have you gone through the process of identifying gambling goals?

 Keep Reading … or Watch Instead!